Groundhog

 I’ve set a live trap for the new groundhog.

-Her personal method is to angle a wooden plank against a five gallon bucket filled with water, a trail of apple slices leading straight into the swimming pool.
+Her personal method, she tells me, is to angle a plank against a five gallon bucket filled with water, then a trail of cantaloupe leading right into the homemade swimming pool.

 *